|

 world-wide flu of 1918 brought upon his discharge and almost ended his life.
 Looking for

 work he applied for a job at Fiat only to be turned down.
+Ferrari nearly starved for lack of work, something that would be seared into his consciousness.
 Eventually he was able to get a

-job at CMN, a small carmaker involved with converting war surplus.
+job at Lancia, at that time a small carmaker involved with converting war surplus.
 His duties included

 in the 1920 Targa Florio.
 Ferrari driving one of these cars

-managed to finish second.
+managed to finish second and first in class.
 While at Alfa Romeo he came under the patronage of Giorgio

 Rimini who was Nicola Romeo's aide.
 In 1923 he